 It’s Not Every Day a Dreamer Gets to Go Home

 Fernando, graduated from Cal State Long Beach in 2009 and studied Creative Writing and Journalism.
 He is a co-founding member of Dreamers Adrift and co-founding member of the AB 540 group FUEL @ CSULB.
 He is also the Coordinator for the Justice for Immigrants Coalition of Inland Southern California, which is an immigrant-rights coalition in the Inland Empire region of California.
 He is also a contributing writer to the Huffington Post on the Dream Activist series.
+He also serves as Vice Presiden on the Board of Directors for the Pomona Economic Opportunity Center, a day laborer center in Pomona, Ca.

 “Pursuing a nameless DREAM.
 Unclassifiable, the DREAM of our youth.
 In other words, the bravest of all DREAMs.” – Roberto Bolaño